bdavidxyz/chirpy/_posts/2024-02-08-how-to-find-element-inside-a-ruby-array.md

 ## Summary

 I wrote this article because I was wondering how to find the nth element that matches a given condition in a Ruby array.
-It was a good excuse to sum up how retrieve things inside a Ruby array.
+It was a good excuse to sum up how to retrieve things inside a Ruby array.